Exporting

 Saving a JPG, PNG, or a TIFF file after rendering with Render Raw is the same as without the add-on.
 What you see is what you get!

-EXRs, however, work a bit differently than you may be used to.
-EXRs in Blender are saved without the color managment applied, but because the view transform is applied directly in Render Raw’s compositing node setup rather than the scene’s color management, it is baked into the resulting image - just like with the other formats.
+EXRs in previous versions of Render Raw, however, work a bit differently than you may be used to.
+EXRs in Blender are saved without the color managment applied, but because the full view transform is applied directly in Render Raw’s compositing node setup rather than the scene’s color management, it is baked into the resulting image - just like with the other formats.